-From November 8th through the 12th, the CTBUH conference “The Future City: Addressing Carbon, Climate, & Societal Crises” will take place in cities across the world, featuring presentations from multiple KPF leaders and tours of KPF projects.
+From November 8th through the 12th, the CTBUH conference “The Future City: Addressing Carbon, Climate, & Societal Crises” took place in cities across the world, featuring presentations from multiple KPF leaders and tours of KPF projects.

-The Council on Tall Buildings and Urban Habitat’s (CTBUH) 2021 conference kicks off on November 8th.
-Events will take place in 16 cities across four continents through a series of talks and tours that will provide both locally and globally informed views on how to achieve equitable and resilient cities.
+The Council on Tall Buildings and Urban Habitat’s (CTBUH) 2021 conference kicked off on November 8th.
+Events took place in 16 cities across four continents through a series of talks and tours that provided both locally and globally informed views on how to achieve equitable and resilient cities.

-On November 9th, two KPF principals will speak in Hong Kong.
-KPF President James von Klemperer will present on “The Sustainable Future – Tower Design in Transit-Oriented Development” during Session 1 of the day, themed “Sustainable and Low-Carbon Tall Buildings.”
-Bernard Chang will join the day’s third session, titled “Future City: Challenges and Opportunities,” as Session Chair.
-The conference takes place in KPF-designed International Commerce Centre at the sky100 Observation Deck, providing attendees with 360-degree views of the city from the Kowloon Peninsula.
+On November 9th, two KPF principals spoke in Hong Kong.
+KPF President James von Klemperer presented on “The Sustainable Future – Tower Design in Transit-Oriented Development” during Session 1 of the day, themed “Sustainable and Low-Carbon Tall Buildings.”
+Bernard Chang joined the day’s third session, titled “Future City: Challenges and Opportunities,” as Session Chair.
+The conference was held in KPF-designed International Commerce Centre at the sky100 Observation Deck, providing attendees with 360-degree views of the city from the Kowloon Peninsula.

-In Shenzhen on November 11th, KPF Director Marianne Kwok will speak on humanizing high density during the day’s first session.
-The conference will be held in KPF-designed One Shenzhen Bay at the Sky Concert Hall, the world’s highest concert hall.
-The following day, at 2 PM, attendees can tour KPF-designed OCT Tower, and gain insight into the building’s Shenzhen Bay-inspired design.
+In Shenzhen on November 11th, KPF Director Marianne Kwok spoke about humanizing high density during the day’s first session.
+The conference was held in KPF-designed One Shenzhen Bay at the Sky Concert Hall, the world’s highest concert hall.
+The following afternoon, attendees toured KPF-designed OCT Tower and gained insight into the building’s Shenzhen Bay-inspired design.

-Closing out KPF’s speakers, Director Javier Roig will speak in Spain on November 11th on the theme of “Looking to the Future” in a presentation titled “International Trends.”
+Closing out KPF’s speakers, Director Javier Roig spoke in Spain on November 11th about future-focused design in a presentation titled “International Trends.’

-“The Future City: Addressing Carbon, Climate, & Societal Crises” conference takes place virtually and in-person across multiple cities from Nov.
+“The Future City: Addressing Carbon, Climate, & Societal Crises” conference took place virtually and in person across multiple cities from Nov.
 8-12, 2021.
 Learn more about CTBUH and the conference events here.